lemonfrance/OSCY12_SportsClubWebsiteAndDatabase/README.md

 2. Run Wampserver by double-clicking on the shortcut on your Desktop.
 You should see the Wampserver logo around the right area of your taskbar.
 Wait for it to turn green.

 SETTING UP THE DATABASE
 1. Click on the Wampserver icon on your taskbar.
 A small window appears with a list of options.
-Open PHPMyAdmin.
+Open PHPMyAdmin and login with username 'root' and no password.
 2. In the Databases tab, create a database called "kiwi_ormiston".
 Then, in the Import tab, choose the 'kiwi_ormiston.sql' file.

 SETTING UP THE WEBSITE